Will Bednar: Professional career

 Bednar was selected by the San Francisco Giants in the first round with the 14th overall selection of the 2021 Major League Baseball draft.
 He signed for $3.65 million.
 He made his professional debut with the Rookie-level Arizona Complex League Giants, and was promoted to the San Jose Giants of the Low-A West after two appearances.
-He pitched a total of seven innings for the season, striking out six while allow one earned run.
+He pitched a total of seven innings for the season, striking out six while allowing one earned run.

 Bednar opened the 2022 season ranked as San Francisco's fourth best prospect.
 He returned to San Jose to begin the season.
 In mid-June, he was placed on the injured list with a back injury and missed the remainder of the season.
 Over 12 starts for the season, he went 1–3 with a 4.19 ERA, 51 strikeouts, and 22 walks over 43 innings.
 He was selected to play in the Arizona Fall League for the Scottsdale Scorpions after the season.
+Bednar pitched in only four games in 2023 due to back injuries.
+He was assigned to the Arizona Fall League for the second year in a row after the season.

+In 2024, Bednar appeared in 32 games (13 starts) between San Jose, the High-A Eugene Emeralds, and the Double-A Richmond Flying Squirrels, going 2-4 with a 6.00 ERA and 76 strikeouts over 54 innings.
+He was eligible for the 2024 Rule 5 draft but went unselected.
+He was assigned back to Richmond to open the 2025 season.

 Personal life

-Bednar's older brother, David, plays for the Pittsburgh Pirates.
+Bednar's older brother, David, plays for the New York Yankees.